Medical Marijuana Dispensary Branding

 It all began when the company I was with was approached by a medical marijuana dispensary company that was looking to expand to the Northeastern United States coastal city of Boston, MA.
 We were charged with designing a brand that broke the stereotypical “weed shop” look and feel.
 The client wanted the brand to have a more sophisticated, yet approachable, tone.
 Something that would appeal to mainstream culture.

-With the shape in mind I proceeded to create a vector illustration and stylized it into our Logo mark.
-The color was chosen for the color blue’s relation to the ocean and the sky, both images that people associate with health and well being as well as relaxation. darker hue was chosen to in bide a sense of trust and history over a navy or royal blue.
-We chose Futura in 2 different weights for the logo type, a clean contemporary sans serif font that was available in many different weights.
+With the shape in mind, I proceeded to create a vector illustration and stylized it into our Logo mark.
+The color was chosen for the color blue’s relation to the ocean and the sky, both images that people associate with health and well being as well as relaxation. darker hue was chosen to infuse a sense of trust and history over a navy or royal blue.
+We chose Futura in 2 different weights for the logo type, a clean contemporary sans-serif font that was available in many different weights.
 The range of weights allowed us to put the emphasis on the “Wellness” in the name of the brand.

 Finally, with the main logo created, I set out to create a collection of marketing pieces that could be used to help someone understand the brand.
-I created the collateral mock up depicting mock ups of business cards, flyers, books, stationary, envelopes, USB flash drives, pens or pencils, and a smart phone screen.
-Using images of Boston, MA to help drive home the local feel, the collateral mock up I created helped take what was a great logo and fleshed it out into a proper brand.
+I created the collateral mockup depicting mock-ups of business cards, flyers, books, stationery, envelopes, USB flash drives, pens or pencils, and a smartphone screen.
+Using images of Boston, MA to help drive home the local feel, the collateral mockup I created helped take what was a great logo and fleshed it out into a proper brand.

 We made a $100,000 brand package.

 The stars didn’t align with Boston Wellness and the company did not expand into the northeast…yet.
 Regardless, it is still one of my favorite pieces of corporate identity work that I have had the pleasure of being a part of.
 The best compliment I had received on it was hearing a person from an east coast branding agency call what we made a “$100,000 brand package.”